Tibsun75/kodi-omega-snap/README.md

 # Kodi Omega Snap Package

 This repository contains the necessary files to build and test the **Kodi Omega Snap Package**.
 Kodi is an open-source media center software that lets you play movies, music, TV shows, and more.
 This unofficial build includes all available plugins from the official repository.
-Building Kodi with Snapcraft in the usual way can be extremely challenging.

 <a href="https://snapcraft.io/kodi-omega">
   <img alt="Get it from the Snap Store" src="https://snapcraft.io/en/dark/install.svg" />
 </a>